TahaIbrahimSiddiqui/Syncing-Google-Calendar-/README.md

 ## ☕ Support My Work: Buy Me a Coffee or Chai! 🍵

-If you enjoy what I’m doing and would like me to continue making such **public data goods**, you can encourage me by **buying me a coffee or chai**!
+If you enjoy what I’m doing and would like me to continue making such **public goods**, you can encourage me by **buying me a coffee or chai**!

 - **For people abroad**, you can support me [here](https://ko-fi.com/tahaibrahim)
 - **For people in India** who prefer the ease of UPI, use this [link](https://onlychai.neocities.org/support.html?name=Taha%20Ibrahim%20Siddiqui&upi=taha.i.siddiq-1%40okhdfcbank)